leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Are there other laser surgeries apart from [LASIK]{"entity":"symptom_type","value":"lasik"}?
 - Can I still go for [surgery](technical_term) if I am not suitable for [LASIK]{"entity":"symptom_type","value":"lasik"}?

-## intent: keratoconus-cause-cornearefractive
-- What is the cause of keratoconus?
-- How did I get keratoconus
-- Can keratoconus be passed to my children
-- Does keratoconus run in the family
-- Will keratoconus keep deteriorating
-- What causes keratoconus?
-- What is keratoconus due to?
-- Is keratoconus a genetic disease?
-- Is keratoconus due to contact lens wear?
-- Is keratoconus caused by an infection?
-- Who gets keratoconus?
-- Does rubbing cause keratoconus?
-- Does excessive reading cause keratoconus?
-- Does excessive screen time cause keratoconus?
-- What is the reason for keratoconus?

-## intent: keratoconus-symptoms_signs-cornearefractive
-- What are the symptoms and signs of keratoconus?
-- Can I go blind because of keratoconus
-- Will my cornea burst if I have keratoconus
-- What will I see if I have keratoconus?
-- How can my doctor diagnose keratoconus?
-- What will I feel if I have keratoconus?
-- What are the symptoms of keratoconus?
-- Will I have blurry vision if I have keratoconus?
-- Does keratoconus cause double vision?
-- My astigmatism keeps increasing, could it be keratoconus?
-- Does keratoconus cause pain and red eyes?
-- Can I see the cone if I have keratoconus?
-- How does keratoconus present?

-## intent: keratoconus-treatment_general-cornearefractive
-- What is the treatment for keratoconus?
-- When will I need transplant for keratoconus
-- Will all keratoconus patient eventually need transplant
-- How is keratoconus treated?
-- What type of contact lens do I need for keratoconus?
-- I have keratoconus, do I need [surgery](technical_term)?
-- When is [surgery](technical_term) required in keratoconus?
-- Can keratoconus be treated by medications only?
-- Can keratoconus be treated with glasses?
-- Can keratoconus be cured?
-- I have keratoconus in one eye, wow do I avoid developing keratoconus in the other eye?
-- Does laser help in keratoconus?
-- When is laser required for keratoconus?

 ## intent: contactlensoverwear-condition-cornearefractive
 - What is contact lens overwear?